-Hybrid tea roses, a cross between hybrid perpetual and old fashioned tea roses, are the most popular rose in the world.
-Hybrid teas have long been valued for their long, sturdy stems, perfectly shaped flowers, and unparalleled fragrance.
+Hybrid tea roses, a cross between hybrid perpetual and old-fashioned tea roses, are the most popular rose in the world.
+Hybrid teas are valued for their long, sturdy stems, perfectly shaped flowers, and unparalleled fragrance.
 New varieties of hybrid tea roses are introduced every year, but some classics simply can’t be beaten.
-Most hybrid tea roses are reliably hardy from USDA zones 5 - 9.
+Most hybrid tea roses are reliably hardy from USDA zones 5–9.

 01 of 10

 This multicolored rose received the All-America Rose Selection award in 1945 and it's easy to see why.
 It's one of the most popular roses ever, with perfect form and large, double blossoms that are a bright yellow edged with soft pink.
 The stunning blooms have a mild, fruity fragrance.
 Grow 'Peace' in climates with cool summers and keep in mind that it is susceptible to black spot.